Skip to content

 agg|> agg(total: sum(.x))Aggregate after group

-sort_by|> sort_by(.name, desc: true)Sort rows
+sortBy|> sortBy(.name, desc: true)Sort rows

 limit|> limit(10)Take first N

-join|> join(other, left: .id, right: .uid)Join tables
+join|> join(other, left: .id, right: .uid, how: "left")Join tables (inner/left/right/outer/cross/anti/semi)

 pivot|> pivot(index: .date, columns: .cat, values: .amt)Long to wide

-unpivot|> unpivot(id: .name, columns: [.q1, .q2])Wide to long
+unpivot|> unpivot(id: "name", columns: ["q1", "q2"])Wide to long

 explode|> explode(.tags)Unnest arrays